JMMP-Group/GLOBAL_BATHYMETRY/README.md

 the _etc_ directory of this repository  unless otherwise stated.

 This release only includes bathymetries for ORCA025 and ORCA12.
 Future releases will also include the bathymetry for ORCA1.
-The bathymetry files for this release are available here:
+The bathymetry files for this release are available at the following link.
+We also provide input fields (model grid information etc.) required to recreate the model bathymetry.
+Note that these fields are provided for convenience and are not documented here.

   [***files DOI***].